2 Manhasset H.S. students honored in fundraising contest

 Two Manhasset High School students were named “Students of the Year” in a competition that raised a total of $347,214 to benefit the Leukemia & Lymphoma Society.

-Juniors Maddie Girard and Casey Roszko, who led the For the Love of the Blood team, raised $118,252 in the second annual competition that enlisted local teens to raise the most money for blood cancer research in a seven-week span.
+Juniors Maddie Girard and Casey Roszko, who led team For the Love of the Blood, raised $118,252 in the second annual competition that enlisted local teens to raise the most money for blood cancer research in a seven-week span.
 The students, both of whom have battled lymphoma, won $2,500 college scholarships.

 The runner-up team was Ya Gotta Believe Too, which raised $63,836 and was led by Syosset High School sophomore Marissa Schneider.